SB 648 - AS AMENDED BY THE SENATE

 SENATE BILL 648

-AN ACT requiring age verification to allow access to certain material harmful to minors.
+AN ACT requiring age verification by commercial entities to allow access to pornographic material.

 SPONSORS: Sen. Reardon, Dist 15